Disease Guide ·Diabetes ·2026

 Diabetes in Dogs - symptoms, vet costs & insurance

-Diabetes management costs $40-$150 per month for insulin, supplies, and monitoring — for the rest of your dog's life.
-Diabetes mellitus means your dog's pancreas doesn't produce enough insulin, so blood sugar stays dangerously high.
-It requires twice-daily insulin injections, careful diet management, and regular vet monitoring.
-It's manageable but demanding, and uncontrolled diabetes leads to blindness, organ damage, and diabetic ketoacidosis.
+Diabetes management costs $40-$150/month lifelong.
+Your dog's pancreas can't produce insulin, so blood sugar stays dangerously high.
+It requires twice-daily injections, diet management, and regular vet monitoring.
+Uncontrolled diabetes leads to blindness, organ damage, and diabetic ketoacidosis.

 Diabetes - vet costs and insurance